Matheran: History

 Matheran was identified by Hugh Poyntz Malet, the then district collector of Raigad district in the May of 1850.
 Lord Elphinstone, the then Governor of Bombay, laid the foundations for its development as a future hill station.
 Matheran was developed as a getaway from the regional summer heat.
-It was also the birthplace of freedom fighter Veer Bhai Kotwal.
+It was also the birthplace of the freedom fighter Veer Bhai Kotwal.